2016-02-28

 Cut the halves into 6-8 wedges each, you want to preserve the wedge shape of the apple for presentation.
 Hold the cored wedges in the acidulated water until you're finished with prepping the apples.

-If you're doing a single recipe, you can do topping and puree apples in two separate large skillets, or use one large skillet and do the topping and puree sequentially.
+If you're doing a single recipe, you probably can do topping and puree apples in two separate large skillets, or use one large skillet and do the topping and puree sequentially.
 If you're doubling the batch, you probably won't have enough giant skillets.

 Cook a bit less than half the apples (by weight is easiest to measure), the best looking wedges, in half the butter and some of the water from the holding bowl until they're pliant but not soft and mushy.
 Stir gently to make sure all the wedges get fairly evenly cooked.
 If some break, it's OK, you can use them for the puree, but try to be careful.
 It took about 10 minutes for our apples, but every variety will be different.
 Reserve to a large plate; I used cookie sheet lined with a nonstick mat.

-Cook the other half for the puree the same way, but cook longer until they're a bit softer.
+Cook the other half of the apples for the puree the same way, but cook longer until they're a bit softer.
 If you need to make up some presentation wedges for the topping, pull them out early and put them with the previous cooked wedges.
 Put these puree wedges into a food processor with the Apricot Preserves solids and process until very smooth.
 Put the puree back into the skillet and cook to concentrate flavor and texture -- I was looking for an almost custard-like texture rather than loose applesauce.
 Remove from heat.

 Fill the baked crust to the top with the puree but don't go over the edge; if you're a bit short, that's fine.